-Here is some very good news.
-There is light and there is darkness.
-These stand for the two great divisions of the human race—the saved and the lost.
-There are those who belong to the light and others who belong to the darkness.
+Light and darkness symbolize the two great divisions of the human race—the saved and the lost.
 Note two key words in this text: “you” and “we.”
-Paul says clearly that Christians belong to the light and to the day, not to the darkness of the night.
+Christians belong to the light and to the day, not to the darkness or the night.

 The coming of Christ will clearly reveal those two kinds of people.
-Today it can be hard to tell because the sons of light live among the children of darkness.
-Even though we have fundamentally different values and lifestyles, still we live on the same planet, share the same space, live next door to each other, we may listen to the same music and cheer for the same teams.
+Today it can be hard to tell because the sons of light live side by side with the children of darkness.
+Even though we have fundamentally different values and lifestyles, we share the same space, live next door to each other, we may listen to the same music and cheer for the same teams.
 Often we work in the same office together.

 Sometimes it’s hard to tell if a person is a believer or not.
-But Paul’s point is that in that day—the Day of the Lord—the difference will be perfectly clear.
+But when the Day of the Lord finally comes, the difference will be perfectly clear.
 We who belong to the light won’t be caught by surprise when Jesus returns and sudden destruction comes to the earth.

 In verse 6 Paul uses two words to describe how we ought to live while we wait for Christ’s return.
 First, we must be alert.
 The word means “to make a determined effort to stay awake.”
 We all have trouble with that from time to time.
 Maybe you stayed up too late last night watching TV, or you had to write a term paper, or perhaps you’ve been working extra hours at your job.
-We all know that there are “morning people” and “evening people.”
+We all know there are “morning people” and “evening people.”
 Spiritually we are called to be “morning people” for God.
 Some of us need some caffeine—literally and spiritually–because we are in danger of becoming spiritual sleepwalkers.

-Verse 7 goes on to specify certain things that have no part in the Christian life.
+Verse 7 specifies certain things that have no part in the Christian life.
 These are things associated with the evils of the night.
-He uses drunkenness as a prime example of how the unsaved live.
-That includes the party scene, the cocktail crowd, the bars and saloons, the social drinking, and all the rest.
-We are to have no part of it because we are people of the light and those things belong in the darkness.
+Drunkenness serves as a prime example of how the unsaved live.
+This speaks to where we hang out, the parties we attend, and the people we choose as our closest friends.
+We are to have no part of a drunken lifestyle because we are people of the light and those things belong in the darkness.
 Be filled with the Spirit, not with alcohol (Ephesians 5:18).

 Soldier, Put On Your Uniform

-Finally, we must put on the soldier’s uniform.
-Verse 8 tells us to put on the breastplate of faith of love.
-Just as the breastplate covered the vital organs, even so faith in God and love toward our brothers and sister will protect us in the time of battle.
+Verse 8 tells us to put on the breastplate of faith and love.
+Just as the breastplate covered the vital organs, even so faith in God and love toward our brothers and sisters protects us in the time of battle.
 Then we are to put on the helmet of the hope of salvation.
 This protects the mind and produces clear thinking.
 What is the “hope of salvation”?
-It is the certainly that if we die before Jesus returns, we who believe will go directly to heaven.
-If we live till his return, it is the certainty that we will be raptured off this earth to meet the Lord in the earth.
+It is the certainty that if we die before Jesus returns, we will go directly to heaven.
+If we live until his return, it is the certainty that we will be raptured off this earth to meet the Lord in the air.
 Either way we’re going to be delivered—whether alive or dead we’re going to meet Jesus very soon.

-Paul is telling us there is a moral value to the Second Coming of Christ.
-There are certain standards that go with that truth.
-While we wait for his return, we live in a world of spiritual darkness that is hostile to spiritual truth.
-There is a battle raging all around us, a battle for the hearts and minds of men and women.
-I dare say it is also a battle for our culture and for our nation.
+There is a moral value to the Second Coming of Christ.
+While we wait for his return, we live in a world that is hostile to spiritual truth.
+A battle rages all around us for the hearts and minds of men and women.
+It is also a battle for our culture and for our nation.
 Every Christian is a soldier in that battle.